basedhound/aora_react-native/README.md

 Download the [Expo Go](https://expo.dev/go) app onto your device, then use it to scan the QR code from Terminal and run.

-Alternatively, you can also use [BlueStacks 5](https://www.bluestacks.com/bluestacks-5.html) to emulate Android device on your computer.
+Alternatively, you can also use [BlueStacks 5](https://www.bluestacks.com/bluestacks-5.html) to emulate an Android device on your computer.